team-friendo/signalboost/README.md

 #### Secrets for General Public

-Copy the `.env.example` file to just `.env` in the root of your signalboost repo.
+Copy the `.env.example` file to just `.env` in the root of your Signalboost repo.

 ``` shell
 cd path/to/signlaboost/